Showing 1 - 15 of 30

 To identify the root cause of a persistent fever, a blood test may be required.
 It gives certain information about a person’s health status and helps identify the disease affecting a person.
 The blood test becomes necessary, as there are several diseases that may display similar symptoms, so for proper diagnosis and treatment, a blood test may be prescribed by a doctor.

 As the name suggest, a dengue fever test is performed to diagnose a particular viral infection (dengue) that is commonly spread by mosquitos.
-The most common symptoms of this infection include high fever, swollen glands, rashes, severe headache, joint and muscle pain, nausea, fatigue, etc. These symptoms usually show up 4-7 days after getting infected.
+The most common symptoms of this infection include high fever, swollen glands, rashes, severe headache, joint pain and muscle pain, nausea, fatigue, etc. These symptoms usually show up 4-7 days after getting infected.
 If left untreated, dengue can lead to severe complications, like plasma leaking, fluid accumulation, respiratory distress, organ impairment, and may even be fatal.

 No. An infected person cannot spread dengue fever to other people.
 It is a mosquito-borne viral infection and is very common during the monsoon season, which is a very most favorable time for mosquitos to breed.
 If one has been spending time with an infected person, there is the possibility that they may have been bitten by the same mosquito, so it is always the safer choice to undergo a diagnostic test for dengue fever if that is the case or if one starts displaying symptoms of the infection.